Celestial Atlas

 With

-NGC 7317 is one of the four galaxies in Stephan's Quintet which are at about the same distance from us and more or less obviously interacting (NGC 7320 is merely a foreground galaxy).
+Physical Information: NGC 7317 is one of the four galaxies in Stephan's Quintet that are at about the same distance from us (NGC 7320 is merely a foreground galaxy).
 Based on its recessional velocity of 6600 km/sec, NGC 7317 is about 310 million light years away.
-Given that and its apparent size of 0.7 by 0.7 arcmin, it is about 65 thousand light years across.
+Given that and its apparent size of 0.7 by 0.7? arcmin, it is about 65 thousand light years across.

-(Image Credits above and below: NASA, ESA and the Hubble SM4 ERO Team)
+(Image Credit NASA, ESA and the Hubble SM4 ERO Team)

 Labeled HST image of Stephans Quintet, also known as Arp 319 and Hickson Compact Group 92